joshcummingsdesign/bible-notes/wp-content/plugins/better-section-navigation/readme.txt

 * Cleaned up deprecated function calls.
 * Added a shortcode to allow users to display the section nav widget without editing any template files.

-== Upgrade Notice ==

-= 1.0 =
-If you were previously using the Simple Section Navigation Widget plugin, you'll want to create new Better Section Navigation widgets and copy over your old widget settings, and/or edit your template files to use the function
-`better_section_nav()` where you previously used `simple_section_nav()`, before deactivating Simple Section Navigation Widget.